rollbar/docs/guides/custom-grouping.md

 The `title` is an optional text description that is displayed when viewing an item.
 It must be a string, of length 1-255 characters.
 You can change the title in this configuration without impacting the fingerprint.
 The new title will take effect if the item is reactivated after being resolved.

+### Precedence

+Any projects created after June 25, 2017 will automatically assign precedence to fingerprints and titles created in custom grouping rules.
+Prior to this date, precedence was given to fingerprints and titles passed in an occurrence's payload.
+Older projects can be modified to give precedence to custom fingerprinting rules by enabling the `Custom Fingerprinting & Title Override for Occurrences` migration in a project's settings.

 ### Templates

 Both `fingerprint` and `title` can contain template markers (wrapped in